jackhenderson101/jackhenderson101.github.io/_projects/2021-time-synchronisation.md

 # Methods for Clock Synchronisation

 For our data collection experiment we have two options for synchronisation, either real-time or post-processed.
 Post-processing tries to determine the clock offset by analysing the data after it has been recorded.
 The [EuRoC dataset](https://projects.asl.ethz.ch/datasets/doku.php?id=kmavvisualinertialdatasets) is an example of this method.
-The IMU measurements onboard the vehicle are temporally aligned with the ground-truth VICON measurements using a maximum likelhood estimator.
+The IMU measurements onboard the vehicle are temporally aligned with the ground-truth VICON measurements using a maximum likelihood estimator.
 This requires a significant amount of processing, and also means that the data is not fully independent of the ground truth.

 Real-time methods attempt to adjust the clocks so that they as closely aligned as possible, thus measurements recorded on different vehicles will be correctly timestamped with a common shared time reference.
 One common way to achieve this is by using GPS/GNSS.
 The GPS system transmits a high-precision timestamp as part of how the system determines your location, and this can be used as a time source.
 However, indoors this is not so useful as the signal is too weak.